Greece fails in bid for early cash release, reforms awaited

 Commission President Jean-Claude Juncker told the European Parliament he had been "very pessimistic" about Greece in recent weeks but now believed its bailout process was back on track.

-"I have to recognise that I was very pessimistic during the last weeks because there was no progress whatsoever," Juncker told the European Parliament.
+"I have to recognize that I was very pessimistic during the last weeks because there was no progress whatsoever," Juncker told the European Parliament.

 The ECB slightly loosened its leash on Greek banks on Wednesday, increasing the amount of emergency cash they can borrow from the Greek central bank to above 71 billion euros, from 69.8 billion previously, a banking source said.